 Many First World War songs were made popular amongst New Zealanders through radio broadcasts of the recordings of Rotorua singing duet Ana Hato and Deane Waretini in the 1930s and 1940s.

-There are a number of early pioneers of the waiata-ā-ringa (Māori action song). Āpirana Ngata composed waiata-ā-ringa in the early 1900s.
+There are a number of early pioneers of the waiata-ā-ringa (Māori action song).
+Apirana Ngata composed waiata-ā-ringa in the early 1900s.
 Te Puea Hērangi of Waikato is also regarded as a pioneer of the action song.
 In 1917 she composed ‘E noho e Rata’.
-It was a tribute to the Māori King Te Rata, but is sung in the 2000s with reference to the present Māori King.
+It was a tribute to the Māori King Te Rata, but is now sung with reference to the present Māori King.

 Te Puea Hērangi formed Te Pou o Mangatāwhiri concert party, which toured the North Island to raise funds for the creation of Tūrangawaewae marae at Ngāruawāhia.
 According to historian Michael King, it was the first group to popularise string instrument backing for Māori songs.